dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 Far too often, any logistics data is lumped together as "indicators" or even "Key Performance Indicators" (KPI) while actually logistics data serves different and distinct purposes.

 ###	Data use for inventory control
-Inventory control (science, policies and systems for replenishing medical stocks at healthcare facilities and other medical stocks) lies at the heart of all supply chains and depends on the accurate and timely data from the healthcare facility as well as upstream levels.
+Inventory control is a scientific field which studies policies and systems for replenishing medical stocks at healthcare facilities and other medical stocks and is coloquially referred to as "quantification".
+Inventory control lies at the heart of all supply chains and depends on the accurate and timely data from the healthcare facility as well as upstream levels.
 Therefore it is accurate and timely data together with rational and professional inventory control policies with make or break supply chains.
 Although the use of logistics data usually focuses on "reporting", the use for inventory control is by far the most important purpose.
 Without stock data from healthcare facilities, supply managers have to resort to surrogate data such as shipments to healthcare facilities which inevitably causes demand distortion and reduces stock availability at all levels of the supply network.
 Fortunately stock replenishment calculations require very little data but that data must be timely and absolutely correct:
 - Stock on hand (the result of a physical stock count at the end of every month): indispensable for calculating stock replenishment quantities
-- Aggregate, monthly stock issues ("consumption") are indispensable for demand analysis and forecasting future demand If accurate and reliable data on stock receipts at healthcare facilities is available, then the stock on hand can be calculated from the stock on hand at the beginning and the end of the month.
+- Aggregate, monthly stock distribution ("consumption") are indispensable for demand analysis and forecasting future demand If accurate and reliable data on stock receipts at healthcare facilities is available, then the stock on hand can be calculated from the stock on hand at the beginning and the end of the month.
 Unfortunately, public health systems tend to collect too much logistics data which is not used for decision making and the key for reducing shortages and stockouts is collecting as little data but as accurately, timely and efficiently as possible.